 A 2014 study by New York University revealed the grimy truth about cash.
 The humble dollar bill can be home to around 3,000 microbes.
 This reflects the way that money gets around, especially lower denominations like $5 and $10 notes, which change hands around 110 times each year on average.

 Fortunately, Australia’s polymer notes, with their smooth surface, are more resistant to dirt than other types of notes according to the Bank of England.
-In addition, the World Health Organisation (WHO) says the jury is still out on whether COVID-19 can be transmitted by cash at all.
-Nonetheless, WHO has pointed out that respiratory droplets from an infected person can contaminate and persist on surfaces.
-The other issue is that paying with cash almost inevitably involves some hand to hand contact.
-So we can’t be too careful.
+One issue is that paying with cash almost inevitably involves some hand to hand contact so we can’t be too careful.